decert-me/rareskills-solana-course/src/en/chapter_26.md

 To illustrate this, consider the following program that initializes a PDA and a keypair account.
 The Typescript test will console log the owner before and after the initialization transaction.

-If we try to ascertain the owner of an address that does not exist, we get a null.
+If we try to ascertain the owner of an address that does not exist, we get a `null`.

 Here is the Rust code: